kevinresol/flixel-rpg/README.md

 ## About

-An RPG framework based on HaxeFlixel, including a set of essential components to build an RPG such as:
+An RPG framework based on [HaxeFlixel], including a set of essential components to build an RPG such as:
 - Item/inventory/equipment system
 - Trade system
 - AI system